anchornavpreetkaur/AI-part1/README.md

   }
   ```
 - **Expected:** Response from Gemini LLM with generated text.
+- You can modify prompts in the request body to experiment with different outputs.

 ### **Endpoint 2 – Fitness Plan (Markdown Output)**
 - **POST** `http://localhost:4000/api/generate-text2`